boazsegev/plezi/lib/anorexic/server/README.md

 this division allows the user to change protocols mid-stream when allowed (such as switching from HTTP to WebSockets).

-this abstruction to the sockets layer allows support for future or custom protocols without any changes to the abtruction layer.
+this abstraction to the sockets layer allows support for future or custom protocols without any changes to the abstraction layer.